 As a result, you won't find too much diversity in the few mainstream gay movies that got greenlighted.
 Usually, the story covered solemn topics like AIDS.
 Or, it was a melodramatic coming-out story rampant with homophobia.
 Gay movies with Asian characters were even rarer.
 They existed, but these films weren't numerous.
 They definitely weren't popular outside of a limited demographic.

 With the emerging popularity of BL dramas, the good news is that BL movies have seen a slight uptick in interest.
 In the past few years, you may have noticed some new BL films popping up here and there.
 You still won't find too many gay movies in cinemas, but at least it’s better than having no representation at all.

 Usually, these BL movies are pretty interesting to watch.
 Despite having a low budget and casting unknown actors, most projects are done with a lot of passion.
 They are produced by filmmakers genuinely interested in telling well-crafted LGBT stories.
-BL Watcher, who has seen quite a few Asian gay movies in my lifetime, would like to recommend the best BL movies in the genre.
+BL Watcher has seen quite a few Asian gay movies in my lifetime.
+Below are some of my best BL movie recommendations in the genre.

 List of BL Movie Recommendations